KillsInFormals/I-P_Converter_MATLAB/README.md

 ---

 ## References
-- Ergun equation for pressure drop calculations (if applicable in PDC extension)
 - Basic control system theory for first-order actuator response
 - MATLAB documentation for plotting and numerical simulations